Everything you need to know about Bridging loans

 Bridging loans are different to remortgages as they are not dependent on income, but are backed by the value of the property you own.
-Typically interest rates are higher than other loans & mortgages as the interest is charged monthly, however these do not have to be paid until the end of the term when the borrower has secured permanent financing.
-When you apply for a bridging loan, the funds can be ready to go in your account in around 1 – 2 weeks, meaning you can proceed with a house move or development without delay.
+Typically interest rates are higher than other loans & mortgages as the interest is charged monthly, however these do not have to be paid until the end of the term when the borrower has secured permanent financing. >When you apply for a bridging loan, the funds can be ready to go in you

 What are the pros and cons of bridging loans?